Don Talbot, Australia's swim coaching great, dies at 87 - WHIZ News

-BRISBANE, Australia (AP) — Firm but fair, old-school yet ahead of his time, Don Talbot’s legacy as one of Australia’s greatest coaches was widely celebrated Wednesday.
+BRISBANE, Australia (AP) — Firm but fair, old-school yet ahead of his time, Don Talbot leaves a lasting legacy as one of Australia’s greatest coaches.

-Talbot, the foundation director of the Australian Institute of Sport in the 1980s and a former head coach of the Australian and the Canadian Olympic swim teams, died on the Gold Coast in Queensland state, Swimming Australia said.
-He was 87.

 “Don Talbot was at the helm of Australia’s golden swimming era,” Sports Australia Hall of Fame chairman John Bertrand, a former Swimming Australia president, said in a statement.
 “A coaching magician who returned the Australian national squad to its best results.
 He changed the way people thought about high performance.